david-davidson/linear-algebra/notes.md

  2]
   - Note different formatting: horizontal parens vs. vertical braces
   - Vectors not bound to any one point, are equal if the change they represent is equal
+  - Represented with "overbar": v̅ (where bar is over text)

 #### Operating on vectors
 * Addition: if two vectors were placed end to end, where would they end up?